Checkmarx/kics/docs/platforms.md

 Note that KICS recognizes this technology as Azure Resource Manager (for queries purpose).

-Explore our ongoing enhancements and planed features on our [Future Improvements](future_improvements.md) page.
+Explore our ongoing enhancements and planned features on our [Future Improvements](future_improvements.md) page.

 ## CDK